bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 Every webpack configuration must contain an __entry__ module, which is where webpack "starts" its work.

+???

+ The "Entry" is the first module to be loaded and executed in a script using webpack.
+It then loads its dependencies, which loads its dependencies, etc.

 --

 ### Entry **cannot** be a dependency